chingu-voyages/v50-tier2-team-10/README.md

 YumEase streamlines the process of browsing restaurant menus, placing orders, and managing payments—all within a single-page application.
 Designed for food lovers, YumEase offers an intuitive and seamless experience, making it easier than ever to enjoy delicious meals from your favorite restaurants.

-The name "YumEase" is a creative play on the word "Yummies," reflecting our commitment to delivering an enjoyable and efficient user experience.
+The name "YumEase" is a creative play on the word "Yummies", where:

-**Yum**: Represents the core of our application—delicious food.
+**Yum**: Represents the core of our application — delicious food.

 **Ease**: Captures our commitment to providing a smooth, hassle-free ordering process.